Horseback riding is a popular activity in the United States. Riding horses has been found to increase balance, self-confidence, and self-esteem.

-Horseback riding (equestrian) is a common activity in the United States; about 30 million people go horseback riding every year.
-Unlike other sports, the risk of injury is highest for the most inexperienced riders.
+But as with all sports, injuries do happen during equestrian activities.
+Unlike other sports, though, the risk of injury is highest for the most inexperienced riders.
 As riders gain experience, they learn how to avoid injury as they learn to properly handle the horse.

 Most horseback riding injuries happen when a rider falls or is thrown from a horse.
 Falls are more likely to produce serious injuries if the horse is moving quickly or if the rider is dragged or crushed by the horse.
 However, not all injuries happen while riding.
 The most serious injuries while off the horse are from horse kicks.

-- Saddles and stirrups should fit the rider correctly.
+Saddles & stirrups should fit the rider correctly.
 Young children and inexperienced riders should use safety stirrups (that break away if a rider falls off the horse) or toe stoppers (covers to keep the foot from sliding through the stirrup).

 Concussions in horseback riding usually occur when a riders' head hits the ground after a severe fall.
 A concussion is any injury to the brain that disrupts normal brain function on a temporary or permanent basis.